 Assistant Child Care Directors are the best paid with the average salary hovering at $14.74 per hour; Preschool Teachers, Day Care Workers, and Head Teachers also rank near the top of the list, pulling in about $12.24, approximately $11.00, and around $10.75, respectively.
 With salaries averaging $10.37, Teacher Assistants are among the lowest paid at KinderCare Learning Centers, Inc.

 When it comes to location, the highest average paycheck ($13.45 per hour) can be spotted in Gurnee, Ill.; Indianapolis, Ind. (approximately $12.75), Columbia, Md. ($12.00), and Cincinnati, Ohio (about $10.90) are the next top-paying cities.
 Expected earnings are below average ($10.35) in Houston, Texas, one of the lowest-paid cities.
 U.S. pay levels are highest in the state of California; pay there average to around $12.82 per hour.

 Years of Experience

-Survey participants who have worked at KinderCare Learning Centers, Inc. for between five and 10 years earn $11.15 per hour on average.
-Broken down by tenure, the largest share of KinderCare Learning Centers, Inc. employees (42 percent) have one to four years of experience and earn $10.78 per hour on average.
+For those with five to nine years of experience, average earnings amount to $11.11 per hour.
+Broken down by tenure, the largest share of KinderCare Learning Centers, Inc. employees (41 percent) have one to four years of experience and earn around $10.86 per hour on average.

 Certifications and Degrees